dhelekal/BASSGWAS/docs/tutorial.md

 **DO NOT use adaptive sequential sampling with highly redundant representations such as kmers**

-**DO NOT use adaptive sequential sampling with gene presence absence data alone**
+**DO NOT use adaptive sequential sampling with gene presence-absence data alone**

 ## Inspecting the input data